Multi-Object Tracking Annotation

 - name: vehicle

-Your data/videos.json file should contain entries with video paths:
+Your data/videos.json file holds entries with video paths:

 [